MaciekTalaska/ocaml_examples/README.md

 ### Dune

-`obuild` is great for just building binaries, and is super simple. `Dune` on the other hand seems to be default choice for OCaml projects right now, it also seem to work much better with unit tests.
+`obuild` is great for just building binaries, and is super simple. `Dune` on the other hand seems to be default choice for OCaml projects right now, it also seem to work much better with unit tests (I was struggling a bit to understand how to write unit tests for `obuild`).

+Dune is a bit harder to set up / configure for the first time, but after that it is pretty simple to use (I still find obuild more convenient for quick changes).

 type:

 `dune build <projectname>.exe` to build your executable (the `.exe` suffix is part of the convention, no matter what OS you use).

-## How to run unit tests
+#### How to run unit tests (using Dune)

 I have tried to write some unit tests.
 If they exist, they shoul  be placed inside `test` directory.
 In such a case, type: `dune runtest` to have unit tests run.